Set the Origin Coordinate for a Linear Sequence

-Set the Origin (+1) Position Inside the Sequence
+Set the Origin (+1) Position Inside a Sequence

-Use this option if the start position (+1) lies within your sequence.
+Use this option if the new start position (+1) lies within a sequence.

 Open the sequence file and switch to the Sequence View.
 Click to place the cursor to the left of the desired +1 position, then click View → Set Origin.
 In this example, position 598 will be set as the +1 position.

-In the "Set Origin" dialog the cursor position will automatically set the position to be altered.
-Click OK to change the origin.
+In the "Set Origin" dialog the cursor position will be automatically selected.
+Click OK to change the origin to the selected position.

-The sequence will now be displayed with the new origin as the +1 position.
+The sequence will now display with the new origin as the +1 position.
 Sequence preceding the origin will have negative coordinates, starting with -1 (note there is no zero (0) position in DNA sequence coordinate systems).

 Set the Origin based on a Larger Coordinate System

-Use this option if the sequence is part of a larger sequence.
-For example, the sequence may be derived from a complete genome and you wish to display the genomic coordinates.
+Use this option if a sequence is part of a larger sequence.
+For example, if a sequence is derived from a complete genome and you wish to display the genomic coordinates.